 As a soloist, Greg released three CDs, including Stick Figures (1993, remastered 2003), a defining work of solo Stick composition and performance, and two live improvisational CDs, Water on the Moon (1998) and Ether Ore (2005).

-Greg also performs frequently with percussionist Darrell Rose.
-In 1999 the duo released a live concert video (Handiwork, Volume One), and Rose was a featured performed on Greg's Shapes and Sol CDs.
-In 1999, he formed the Greg Howard Band, which released Lift and had three tours in the US in 2000.
-As a soloist, Greg has released three CDs, including Stick Figures, a defining work of solo Stick composition and performance, and two live improvisational CDs, Water on the Moon (1998) and Ether Ore (2005) Greg is an active teacher of Chapman's Free Hands method, having written two books on playing The Stick (The Stick Book™, volume 1, 1997, and The Greg Howard Songbook, 2009) and having taught dozens of Stick seminars around North America, Europe and Japan, as well as teaching at the Interlochen Center for the Arts and the Unversity of Virginia, where he is on the Performance Faculty.
-He is also an active writer on the subject of The Stick and the Free Hands method, with articles published in Progression and Bass Frontiers Magazines, and on the stick.com website.
+Greg was an active teacher of Chapman's Free Hands method, having written numerous books on playing the Stick which include: The Stick Book™, Volume 1, 1997, The Greg Howard Songbook, 2009, and Tapping Into Bach, 2021.
+He taught dozens of Stick seminars around North America, Europe and Japan, as well as teaching at the Interlochen Center for the Arts and the Berklee College of Music.
+Greg wrote many articles on the subject of the Stick and the Free Hands method, with articles published in Progression and Bass Frontiers Magazines, and on the stick.com website.